Student wins prestigious nursing award

 Nursing student Banjo Tamiru has won the Mary Seacole Award for Outstanding Contribution to Diversity and Inclusion at the Student Nursing Times Awards 2023.

-Judges described Banjo as a “selfless individual” and said his “commitment and determination” impacted communities at a local, regional and national perspective.
+Judges described Banjo as a “selfless individual” and said his “commitment and determination” impacted communities at a local, regional and national level.

-“Banjo's lived experiences as a refugee to the UK is a timely reminder and epitomises the value of diversity to the nursing profession and wider society.
-We applaud his commitment and determination which impacts positively on communities at a local, regional and global perspective,” they added.
+“Banjo's lived experiences as a refugee to the UK are a timely reminder and epitomise the value of diversity to the nursing profession and wider society.
+We applaud his commitment and determination, which impacts positively on communities at a local, regional and global perspective,” they added.

 Banjo said,